apnkop/display-RYB/README.md

  - [x] prevent display write to limit input.
  - [] rewrite spi write command, by removing the sleep loops.
 ## more notes
-- the previous version of the code, that is still slow is in the subfolder
+- the previous version of the code, that is still slow is in a form in the time folder, to compare the speedup